+Liothyronine sodium (T3) is not firmly bound to serum protein.
 The higher affinity of levothyroxine (T4) for both thyroid-binding globulin and thyroid-binding prealbumin as compared to triiodothyronine (T3) partially explains the higher serum levels and longer half-life of the former hormone.
 Both protein-bound hormones exist in reverse equilibrium with minute amounts of free hormone, the latter accounting for the metabolic activity.

 The major pathway of thyroid hormone metabolism is through sequential deiodination.
 Approximately 80% of circulating T3 is derived from peripheral T4 by monodeiodination.
 The liver is the major site of degradation for both T4 and T3.
 T3 is further deiodinated to diiodothyronine.
 Thyroid hormones are also metabolized via conjugation with glucuronides and sulfates and excreted directly into the bile and gut where they undergo enterohepatic recirculation.

 Thyroid hormones are primarily eliminated by the kidneys.
 A portion of the conjugated hormone reaches the colon unchanged and is eliminated in the feces.
 The biological half-life is about 2–1/2 days.